Meet Your Expert

 Training Sessions by Amy M. Niehaus

 A simple credentialing or provider enrollment application mistake can quickly turn into a nightmare.
 Your claims can be held, your payments delayed, your A/R write-offs increased, and you can even be denied payment altogether.
 You would think that accurately completing credentialing forms and enrollment applications would be quick and easy.
-Unfortunately, there are numerous missteps […]Learn More
+Unfortunately, there are numerous missteps that can easily trip you […]Learn More

 Getting your mid-sized practice designated as a credentialing delegate with commercial payers means you can eliminate payer plan enrollment delays, get paid faster, and avoid re-enrollment disasters.
 Payers want to hand off provider credentialing and re-credentialing to you, but you must have specific processes in place to qualify.
-Being a delegate gives you control to […]Learn More
+Being a delegate gives you control to enroll new providers into your […]Learn More